Adam Binder series

 The Adam Binder novels are a series of urban fantasy novels by David R. Slayton.
-The series consists of four novels, White Trash Warlock (2020), Trailer Park Trickster (2021), Deadbeat Druid (2022), and Redneck Revenant (2025).
+The main series consists of five novels, White Trash Warlock (2020), Trailer Park Trickster (2021), Deadbeat Druid (2022), Redneck Revenant (2025), and Backwoods Banshee (2026).
 The novels received critical praise for their depiction of poverty, LGBT issues, and family relationships in the setting of urban fantasy novels.
+A spin-off novel set between books three and four, Rogue Community College, was published in October 2024.